Jean Cocteau: Further works

 On 15 June 1926 Cocteau's play Orphée was staged in Paris.
 It was quickly followed by an exhibition of drawings and "constructions" called Poésie plastique–objets, dessins.
 Cocteau wrote the libretto for Igor Stravinsky's opera-oratorio Oedipus rex, which had its original performance in the Théâtre Sarah Bernhardt in Paris on 30 May 1927.
-In 1929 one of his most celebrated and well known works, the novel Les Enfants terribles was published.
+In 1929 one of his most celebrated and well-known works, the novel Les Enfants terribles was published.

 In 1930 Cocteau made his first film The Blood of a Poet, publicly shown in 1932.
 Though now generally accepted as a surrealist film, the surrealists themselves did not accept it as a truly surrealist work.
-Although this is one of Cocteau's best known works, his 1930s are notable rather for a number of stage plays, above all La Voix humaine and Les Parents terribles, which was a popular success.
-His 1934 play La Machine infernale was Cocteau's stage version of the Oedipus legend and is considered to be his greatest work for the theater.
+Although this is one of Cocteau's best-known works, his 1930s are notable rather for a number of stage plays, above all La Voix humaine and Les Parents terribles, which was a popular success.
+His 1934 play La Machine infernale was Cocteau's stage version of the Oedipus legend and is considered to be his greatest work for the theatre.
 During this period Cocteau also published two volumes of journalism, including Mon Premier Voyage: Tour du Monde en 80 jours, a neo-Jules Verne around the world travel reportage he made for the newspaper Paris-Soir.

 1940–1944

-Throughout his life, Cocteau tried to maintain a distance from political movements, confessing to a friend that "my politics are non-existent."
+Throughout his life, Cocteau tried to maintain a distance from political movements, confessing to a friend that "my politics are non-existent".
 According to Claude Arnaud, from the 1920s on, Cocteau's only deeply held political convictions were a marked pacifism and antiracism.
-He praised the French republic for serving as a haven for the persecuted, and applauded Picasso's anti-war painting Guernica as a cross that "Franco would always carry on his shoulder."
-In 1940, Cocteau signed a petition circulated by the Ligue internationale contre l'antisémitisme which protested the rise of racism and antisemitism in France, and declared himself "ashamed of his white skin" after witnessing the plight of colonized peoples during his travels.
+He praised the French republic for serving as a haven for the persecuted, and applauded Picasso's anti-war painting Guernica as a cross that "Franco would always carry on his shoulder".
+In 1940, Cocteau signed a petition circulated by the Ligue internationale contre l'antisémitisme (International League Against Antisemitism) which protested the rise of racism and antisemitism in France, and declared himself "ashamed of his white skin" after witnessing the plight of colonized peoples during his travels.